Childbirth is an intense and often wondrous experience, and it changes a woman’s halachic status.

 Cesarean Section

-A woman who undergoes a cesarean section is not halachically considered a yoledet (a woman after childbirth).
+A woman who gives birth by cesarean section does not enter the halachic status of yoledet (childbearer).
 Thus, if she experiences no vaginal bleeding at all, she need not immerse in a mikveh.
-This, however, is an extraordinarily rare occurrence as a woman almost always has vaginal bleeding as she sheds the remains of the uterine lining from pregnancy.
+This, however, would be an extraordinarily rare occurrence as a woman almost always has vaginal bleeding as she sheds the remains of the uterine lining from pregnancy.
 This causes her to become niddah following a cesarean section.

-A woman may begin to count seven blood-free days (shivah neki’im) as soon as the bleeding has ceased, after a minimum of five days.
+A woman may begin to count seven clean days (shivah neki’im) as soon as the bleeding has ceased, after the usual minimum wait.
 Unlike a yoledet, who delivered vaginally, she is not required to wait a minimum of 14 days before immersion following the birth of a girl.
 However, it is unusual for a woman after birth to cease staining before a few weeks have elapsed, so this rarely has any practical implications.

 Husband in the Delivery Room